leftjoinlabs/leftjoinlabs.com/index.md

 {% include grid-sm.html items=site.services %}

-We that we do *not* offer CiviCRM hosting, but we are pleased to recommend [Megaphone Technology Consulting](https://www.megaphonetech.com/) for hosting, ongoing maintenance, and related support.
+We that Left Join Labs does *not* offer CiviCRM hosting.
+For hosting, ongoing maintenance, and related support please see [Megaphone Technology Consulting](https://www.megaphonetech.com/) or look at the full [list of CiviCRM experts](https://civicrm.org/partners-contributors).

-## How we work
+## Pricing

 * Fixed pricing
 * Free quotes

-## Who we are
+## People

 Left Join Labs is currently a one-person shop run by Sean Madsen.

 {% include grid-lg.html items=site.people %}

-## Contact us
+## Contact

 If you're ....